rexerwang/requete/README.md

         authenticate()
       }

-      // continue to throws
+      // continue to throws, and will break the subsequent execution throw e
-      throw e
     }
   })
   .use((ctx, next) =>
     next().then(() => {
-      // throw a `RequestError` in somehow
-      if (!ctx.data.some_err_code === '<error_code>') {
+      // throw a `RequestError` and break the subsequent execution if (!ctx.data.some_err_code === '<error_code>') {
         ctx.throw('Server Error')
       }